gcharalampous/book-notes/thinking_fast_and_slow.md

 - “This is your System 1 talking.
 Slow down and let your System 2 take control.” – Chapter-1
 - “What came quickly to my mind was an intuition from System 1.
 I’ll have to start over and search my memory deliberately.” - Chapter-2
+- "His ego was depleted after a long day of meetings.
+So he just turned to standard operating procedures instead of thinking through the problem." - Chapter-3
+- "His System 1 constructed a story, and his System 2 believed it.
+It happens to all of us." - Chapter-4
+- "I’m in a very good mood today, and my System 2 is weaker than usual.
+I should be extra careful." - Chapter-5

 ---